 CellCept® is taken twice daily, every 12 hours.
-Do not crush the enteric-coated tablets.
 Keep the tablets in the blister pack foil until you are ready to take them.
+Do not open or chew the capsules.
 CellCept® should be stored at room temperature.
 Keep this medication away from children.

-If you miss a dose
+If you miss a dose:

-Take the missed dose as soon as you remember.
-If it is almost time for your next dose, skip the missed dose.
+Take the missed dose as soon as you remember if it is within 6 hours of the time it was due.
+If it is beyond the 6-hour mark, skip the missed dose and take your next dose as scheduled.
 Do not double up the next dose.